awsdocs/amazon-sns-developer-guide/doc_source/sns-access-policy-use-cases.md

 + [Allow an Amazon S3 Bucket to Publish to a Topic](#sns-allow-s3-bucket-to-publish-to-topic)
 + [Allow a CloudWatch Alarm in an AWS Account to Publish to an Amazon SNS Topic in a Different AWS Account](#sns-allow-cloudwatch-alarm-to-publish-to-topic-in-another-account)

-This section gives a few examples of typical use cases for access control\.
+This section grants a few examples of typical use cases for access control\.

 ## Grant AWS Account Access to a Topic<a name="sns-grant-aws-account-access-to-topic"></a>